How We Live Together

 Scheduling & Review Process

-- The rotational schedule is set at the beginning of each month to ensure all caregivers know their assigned days.
+- A rotational schedule is set at the beginning of each month to ensure all caregivers know their assigned days

-- The schedule is reviewed during weekly household meetings to address any conflicts or adjustments needed, ensuring clarity and alignment among members.
+- It is reviewed during weekly household meetings to address any conflicts or adjustments needed

 Our approach ensures that dependents receive the support they need while gradually developing independence.